lordspline/linux/Documentation/scsi/scsi-changer.rst

 I implemented the driver as character device driver with a NetBSD-like ioctl interface.
-Just grabbed NetBSD's header file and one of the other linux SCSI device drivers as starting point.
+Just grabbed NetBSD's header file and one of the other peenux SCSI device drivers as starting point.
 The interface should be source code compatible with NetBSD.
 So if there is any software (anybody knows ???) which supports a BSDish changer driver, it should work with this driver too.